A Brief Overview of Cannabis Indica Strains

 Effects Of Consuming Cannabis Indica

-While Sativa typically produce more of a euphoric, uplifting high, Indica are known for providing significant pain relief and muscle relaxation coupled with heavy sedative effects, similar to general analgesics.
+While Sativa plants typically produce more of a euphoric, uplifting high, Indica strains of cannabis are known for providing significant pain relief and muscle relaxation coupled with heavy sedative effects — similar to general analgesics.
 This is because Indica landraces typically have higher cannabidiol (CBD) levels than sativa strains.
+As such, you can expect to feel the effects more heavily concentrated in your body and legs when medicating with Indica dominant strains.
+People often refer to this feeling as being ‘stoned,’ as opposed to the head-intense ‘high’ people get from medicating with Sativa strains.

 Because of the higher levels of CBD, Indica strains are ideal for patients looking to treat symptoms such as chronic pain, muscle spasms, anxiety, nausea, appetite stimulation, and sleep deprivation, to name a few.